lsst-sqre/deploy-jenkins/squash.md

     # must be at least 8 chars
     export TF_VAR_rds_password=<...>

-Save env configuration as `creds.sh` as convenience in the future
+It is recommended to save the env var configuration in a file named `creds.sh` for convenience.

     cat > creds.sh <<END
     export AWS_ACCESS_KEY_ID=$AWS_ACCESS_KEY_ID